RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 Now that we've looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.
-Go back to the tab in your terminal program that is connected to Hydra and make sure you're in our results subdirectory.
+Go back to the tab in your terminal program that is connected to Crane and make sure you're in our results subdirectory.

 ~~~
 $ cd /work/group/username/dc_workshop/results/fastqc_untrimmed_reads/